Childhood & Generational Trauma Therapy

 What is Childhood Trauma?

-All children deserve a childhood they don’t have to heal from but most children don’t get that.
+All children deserve a childhood they don’t have to heal from, but most children don’t get that.

 Childhood trauma can include: